gopro/OpenGoPro/docs/specs/ble_versions/ble_2_0.md

 ### Settings Quick Reference
 <p>
 All settings are sent to UUID GP-0074.
-All values are hexadecimal and length are in bytes.
+All values are hexadecimal and length are in bytes.<br />
+<span style="color:green">✔</span> Indicates support for all Open GoPro firmware versions.<br />
+<span style="color:red">❌</span> Indicates a lack of support for all Open GoPro firmware versions.<br />
+\&gt;= vXX.YY.ZZ indicates support for firmware versions equal to or newer than vXX.YY.ZZ
 </p>

 <table border="1">